This workshop is taught jointly by doula and healer Sophie Messager and osteopath Teddy Brookes

 We love babies and children, which is why we have to say with a heavy heart that they are too distracting for this workshop.
 During this course we spend 90% of our time practising a massage on a massage table in pairs, so babies would need to be put down and would get fed up and upset, and this impairs the learning for the mother and the rest of the group.
 You are welcome to bring a baby if you can bring another adult with you who can take the baby out and entertain them for the day or who can stay nearby with your breastfed baby til s/he needs a feed.

 Refreshments: Tea, coffee, drinks and snacks will be provided at the venue.
-There will be a longer break for lunch; and we will ask you to bring something to share for lunch.
+There will be a longer break for lunch.